backstage/backstage/docs/conf/writing.md

 ## Secrets

-Secrets are supported via a special secret keys that are prefixed with `$`, which in turn provides a number of different ways to read in secrets.
+Secrets are supported via special secret keys that are prefixed with `$`, which in turn provide a number of different ways to read in secrets.
 To load a configuration value as a secret, supply an object with one of the special secret keys, for example `$env` or `$file`.
 A full list of supported secret keys can be found below.
 For example, the following will read the config key